Enjoy A Lucrative Salary And High Personal Fulfillment As You Ensure That Safe And Effective Therapies Become Available To The General Public

 - Gain important insight on the phases of drug development, your expected role in each phase, and the steps it takes to bring a product from ideation to market.
 You’ll fully understand your role in approving new products and keeping them on the market.

 - Discover how to translate your knowledge of the regulatory affairs field into questions that will impress your future company.
-The RAC provides important advice to help you showcase your knowledge and passion for the field.
+The mentorship provides important advice to help you showcase your knowledge and passion for the field.

 - Gain guidance from practicing regulatory affairs professionals on your upcoming interview, your newly created resume, or your recent job offer.
 They’re in the field and can provide advice that’s targeted for your specific needs and questions.